arunsupe/semantic-grep/Readme.md

 ## Features

-- Semantic search using Word2Vec embeddings
+- Semantic search using word embeddings (word2vec and glove support out of the box)
 - Configurable similarity threshold
 - Context display (before and after matching lines)
 - Color-coded output for matched words and line numbers